 Michael Baptiste is CAPA International Education's second student from Florida Memorial University (FMU), an historically black college and university in Miami, to study for a Fall semester on the CAPA Program in Beijing at Capital Normal University (CNU).
-Here Michael reflects on how this helped him fulfill his dream of travelling to China, understanding more about China and meeting the locals.
+Here Michael reflects on how this helped him fulfill his dream of traveling to China, understanding more about China and meeting the locals.

 Photo: Michael with other CAPA students in Shanghai Jing An Temple area